MaterializeInc/materialize/doc/developer/guide.md

 On other Linux variants, you'll need to make your own way through [Confluent's installation instructions][confluent-install].
-Note that, at the time of writing, Java 8 is a strict requirement.
-Later versions of Java are not supported.
+Note that, at the time of writing, only Java 8 and 11 are supported.

 On Linux, you might want to consider using [nix].
 It is a purely functional package manager, which is appealing because bits and pieces of state usually